 Dealing with the underlying issue of stress is vital as this can lead to other health issues including digestive disorders and joint pain, and can also worsen hormonal imbalances.
-It may help to take a stress remedy containing Valerian or if low mood is an issue, St. John's wort.
+It may help to take Stress Relief Daytime, or if low mood is an issue, St. John's wort.